 Of course, many people are putting their gardens to bed for the winter (see our fall gardening tips), it is the perfect time for your cold-weather crops in areas that experience a milder winter.

-July through September is the idea time to start your seedlings indoors for fall and winter gardens.
+July through September is the ideal time to start your seeds indoors for fall and winter gardens.

 Make sure to check your seed packet for maturity dates and know your first frost date according to the Farmer’s Almanac.

 While they may be tiny, they take up some serious space!
 Dedicate a space that can be left somewhat undisturbed for the next few months.